-The hardware address of the Print Server is shown on a sticker on the base of the device.
+The hardware address of the Wireless Print Server is shown on a sticker on the base of the device

-Other Print Server Configuration
+Other Wireless Print Server Configuration

-The recommended method to configure the Print Server is to use the Web-based interface, as described in Chapter 6 - Web-based Management.
+The recommended method to configure the Wireless Print Server is to use the Web-based interface, as described in Chapter 6 - Web-based Management.

-- Ensure that the TCP/IP settings are correct for you network. - The logical printers (e.g. L1) must be configured correctly to match your system.
+- Ensure that the TCP/IP settings are correct for your network. - The logical printers (e.g. L1) must be configured correctly to match your system.

-LPD Printing
+LPD Configuration